 Here are some general guidelines that you should consider when picking out a body oil.

-- Read the formula thoroughly to ensure natural oils are used in a bid to avoid or minimize synthetic ones like mineral oil and paraffin, which has been linked to being carcinogenic and can irritate the skin.
+- Read the formula thoroughly to ensure the oils are natural.
+Avoid or minimize use of synthetic oils such as mineral oil and paraffin, which can irritate the skin at best and is linked to cancer at worst.

-- Some kinds of body oils may use filler ingredients (like silicones) that are used for fragrance or texture and can be a major irritant.
+- Some kinds of body oils may use filler ingredients (like silicones).
+These fillers are used for fragrance or texture and can be a major irritant.
 Keep in mind that less is generally more.

-- Processing is important in terms of how nutrient-rich the oil is, with cold-pressed and secondly cold extracted being the best ways to go.
+- Processing is important in terms of how nutrient-rich the oil is, with cold-pressed being the best extraction method and cold extracted being a close second.

-Generally speaking, oils with higher levels of linoleic acid are lighter and are known for their healing properties when it comes to scarring and skin damage.
-You may not see the moisture-locking effects that you would get from oils with high levels of oleic acid, but they work well for normal to oily skin types.
+Generally speaking, oils with higher levels of linoleic acid are lighter and are known for their healing properties in terms of scarring and skin damage.
+You may not experience the moisture-locking effects that you would get from oils with high levels of oleic acid, but they work well for normal to oily skin types.

 Check out our in-depth guide if you’re interested in learning more about the benefits of facial oils that cover best practices, recommendations, and more.